Pharmr/almace-scaffolding/_app/_pages/about.md

 # Being sick sucks. <br> Pharmr makes it easier.
 {: style="color:#DDDDDD; font-size: 250%; text-align: center; line-height: 1.2;"}
 <br>
 <h1 style="text-align:center;"> We built a tool for the hundred million people who depend on drug therapy to live their lives.
 So you can get to that state where you're cruising, not just surviving.
-With Pharmr, access cutting-edge therapies, control your own scripts, and never run out insulin again.</h1>
+Access cutting-edge therapies, control your own scripts, and never run out insulin again.</h1>
 <br>
 <br>
 <h1 style="text-align:center;"> How it works</h1>